ptzivaras/MyKnowledge/README.md

 4) React Course, Extremely beginner.. need more time

 # Company

-0)Java on Android Studio(I decided to focus on core java since i had problems with my job tasks so i bought UDEMY Course & to prove to myself that i am  OK! since i am a Junior), StackOverflow, Youtube, Forums etc
+-Android

-1)Activities, Fragments, Intents, LifeCycle of Fragments/Activities
+0) SmartInsoleProject: You Login and then you choose a recording from a List then you can see LiveData using HeatMap or data Displayed in Charts(LineChart+PointsGraph) or you can choose an option from a spinner to see other data in Lists that have inside Graphs other Lists etc.

-2)Spinners(custom code), RecycleView + CardView &(Layouts, Gravity, Margin, Weight), RecycleView with different Layouts depending what i click on a spinner for example, Front End Stuff
+1)Spinners(custom code), RecycleView + CardView &(Layouts, Gravity, Margin, Weight), RecycleView with different Layouts depending what i click on a spinner for example, Front End Stuff

 3)Transfer Data with BlueTooth Low Energy